Los Angeles Battery Defense Attorney

 These offenses carry higher maximum punishments than simple battery.
 As misdemeanors, most are punishable by up to one year in the County Jail and a $2,000 fine.
 Some of these offenses carry higher maximum fines.
 Many of these charges can be filed as felonies, meaning that you could be facing state prison time.
 Your attorney will be able to help you determine whether the alleged victim in your case falls into one of these categories, and what potential consequences you are facing.

-If you or a loved on are charged with committing battery offense, it is imperative that you contact a criminal defense attorney immediately.
-Call the Law Offices of Jerod Gunsberg at (310) 210-0744 for a free and confidential consultation.
+If you or a loved on are charged with committing a battery offense, it is imperative that you contact an experienced criminal defense attorney immediately.
+For a free and confidential consultation, call Los Angeles criminal defense attorney Jerod Gunsberg at (323) 633-3423 or get in touch via the secure contact form on this page.
+Help is available 24 hours a day, 7 days a week.